My New Year’s resolution has always been to NOT make resolutions.

 I realize perspective is a two way street and I know I should reflect more on the positive, but it’s hard.
 With each passing year, it doesn’t seem to be getting any easier.

-At this point in my life, I just want to exist, not struggle, yet my life is all about struggle.
-It’s a constant battle of trying to keep my head above water while someone is standing over me trying to hold it under.
+At this point in my life, I’d be happy to just merely exist, rather than constantly struggle, yet my life is all about struggle.
+It’s a constant uphill battle of trying to keep my head above water while someone is standing over me trying to hold it under.
 I know the world will never be perfect, but for more than just a few hours at a time I’d like to know how it feels to be truly happy.

 When I say “happy” I’m not talking about a fleeting moment in time.
 I’m referring to how it feels to be genuinely content with life.
 I’d like to know how it feels to not be stressed every day due to fighting personal demons which leave a big dark cloud blocking the my sunshine of my life.